daniel-schroeder-dev/aframe-wall-collide/README.md

 </a-box>
 ```

 Attach the `wall-collide` component to any entity, and pass in the relevant parameters.
+The `aabb-collider` component must be attached to the entity as well, and the `pushTarget` option of `wall-collide` should be the same as the `objects` option of the `aabb-collider`.

 ## Caveats